SchlossLab/Flynn_LRColon_CancPrevRes_2017/README.md

     |                  # will be committed to repo
     |
     |- code/           # any programmatic code
-    |- results         # all output from workflows and analyses
-    |  |- tables/      # text version of tables to be rendered with kable in R
+    |  |- old_code     # old or prelimary branches of analysis
-    |  |- figures/     # graphs, likely designated for manuscript figures
+    |  |- PBS_scripts  # scripts for running on the HPCC
-    |  +- pictures/    # diagrams, images, and other non-graph graphics
     |
-    |- scratch/        # temporary files that can be safely deleted or lost
+    |- doc/            # protocol, IRB and other documents
     |
+    |- submission/     # submission documents, including figures and responses to reviewers
-    |- study.Rmd       # executable Rmarkdown for this study, if applicable
+    |  |- manuscript.* # executable Rmarkdown and pdf for this study
-    |- study.md        # Markdown (GitHub) version of the *Rmd file
-    |- study.html      # HTML version of *.Rmd file
     |
     +- Makefile        # executable Makefile for this study, if applicable